 The Colosseum and the Roman Forum

 Only the exterior of this ancient site is free, unfortunately.
 If you haven’t been there before it’s certainly well worth paying to go inside and see this grand old Roman amphitheatre.
-Here you’ll find all the details and prices for visiting it.
+Check online tickets and prices to visit the Colosseum, but usually the ticket comes with entrance to the Roman Forum.
 However, the outside is also an amazing sight and an excellent place to photograph.

 Even more impressive than the Colosseum is the Forum, a collection of Roman ruins of buildings and temples.
 A large area that needs more than one visit to explore (though walking through the ruins is not free).
 This ancient political and religious centre includes many famous sights, such as the Temple of Saturn and Caesar’s tomb.
 Caesar’s tomb is quite moving because people still lay flowers in his honor.